clux/modul8/docs/commonjs.md

 # Extended CommonJS

-This is going to contain more advanced background about what general module systems do, and what distinguishes modul8.
+This is going to contain more advanced background about what a general module systems do, and, finally, what distinguishes modul8 from plain CommonJS.

 ## CommonJS Parsing
+Or, how a module system works.

 ### JavaScript Modules

 JavaScript has no module system.

-_great start._
+_we're off to a great start.._

-We have, on the other hand, got functions.
+On the other hand, got functions.
 Functions with closures.

     (function(){
       var private = 5;